 So, Which Vowels Should You Learn to Articulate Correctly?

 You're now almost ready to learn how to pronounce ONLY the vowels of interest to you.

 There's one last thing you have to do, though:

-And that is to build a basic set of vowels (with the ones you already know).
+To build a basic set of vowels (with the ones from the languages you know).

 Why should you do this?

 Because you need to know at least a few vowels on the chart in order to be able to use the Vowel Extrapolation Technique.